AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 If a commit cannot be found, try running this to refresh your list of references: `git fetch --all`.

 ##Team City (TC) Integration
-We have TC set to auto build pull requests, `Master`, `Dev` and `Final`.
-If we need to create an ad-hoc branch to build not otherwise automatically built, we just need to adjust TC to look at a different branch temporarily.
+We have TC set to auto build pull requests to `Dev` and any commits to `Master`, `Dev` and `Final`.
+If we need to create an ad-hoc branch to build not otherwise automatically built, we will need to adjust TC to look at a different branch temporarily.

 ##Waffle/GitHub Issues
 GitHub issues is a lightweight unit of work tracker.
 We use Waffle to help visualize and manage feature not included in GitHub issues.